 11 • Get travel insurance

 As much as we’d like to deny it, shit happens, so make sure you’re covered with some really good travel insurance.
-Especially if you’re going to an undeveloped country or a remote location.
+Especially if you’re going to a developing country or a remote location.
 If you get seriously injured you might have to be helicoptered out, and even if you manage to have a swift recovery, medical bills are no joke.

 Of course, the last thing you want is a major injury, but it would be much, much worse if you need serious medical attention and you’re without insurance.
 You know the deal—better safe than sorry.
 We use and recommend World Nomads Insurance.
 They offer very comprehensive travel insurance and cover heaps of activities, including surfing and ocean sports.
 You can easily check it out and get a fast quote here.

 There’s a lot that goes into surf travel and planning a surf trip.
-Generally speaking, the more prepared you are the better!
-What are your go-to’s when planning or packing for a trip?
-Let us know in the comments below.
+And generally speaking, the more prepared you are the better!
+Happy surf travels!